edannenberg/kubler/README.md

     $ ./build.sh -F

-* Minor things might break, Oracle downloads, for example, may not work.
+* Minor things might (read will) break, Oracle downloads, for example, may not work.
 You can always download them manually to `tmp/distfiles`.

 ## How does it work?